-Echothiophate iodide for ophthalmic solution 0.03% instilled twice a day, just before retiring and in the morning, may be prescribed advantageously for cases of early chronic simple glaucoma that are not controlled around-the-clock with other less potent agents.
-Because of prolonged action, control during the night and early morning hours may then sometimes be obtained.
+Echothiophate iodide for ophthalmic solution one drop instilled twice a day, just before retiring and in the morning.
 A change in therapy is indicated if, at any time, the tension fails to remain at an acceptable level on this regimen.

-Good technique in the administration of echothiophate iodide for ophthalmic solution requires that finger pressure at the inner canthus should be exerted for a minute or two following instillation of the eyedrops, to minimize drainage into the nose and throat.
+Technique in the administration of echothiophate iodide for ophthalmic solution may include finger pressure at the inner canthus exerted for a minute or two following instillation of the eyedrops, to potentially minimize drainage into the nose and throat.
 Excess solution around the eye should be removed with tissue and any medication on the hands should be rinsed off.

-Echothiophate iodide for ophthalmic solution is prescribed at the lowest concentration and frequency which gives satisfactory results.
-After the initial period of treatment for diagnostic purposes, the schedule may be reduced to 0.125% every other day or 0.06% every day.
-These dosages can often be gradually lowered as treatment progresses.
-The 0.03% strength has proven to be effective in some cases.
-The maximum usually recommended dosage is 0.125% once a day, although more intensive therapy has been used for short periods.
+Echothiophate iodide for ophthalmic solution is prescribed at the lowest frequency which gives satisfactory results.
+After the initial period of treatment for diagnostic purposes, the schedule may be reduced to one drop every other day.
+The maximum usually recommended dosage is one drop once a day, although more intensive therapy has been used for short periods.

-In diagnosis, only a short period is required and little time will be lost in instituting other procedures if the esotropia proves to be unresponsive.
 In therapy, there is no definite limit so long as the drug is well tolerated.
 However, if the eyedrops, with or without eyeglasses, are gradually withdrawn after about a year or two and deviation recurs, surgery should be considered.
 As with other miotics, tolerance may occasionally develop after prolonged use.
-In such cases, a rest period will restore the original activity of the drug.
+In such cases, a rest period may restore the original activity of the drug.

-Each package contains sterile echothiophate iodide for ophthalmic solution, sterile diluent, and dropper for dispensing 5 mL eyedrops of the strength indicated on the label.
-Four potencies are available:
+Each package contains sterile echothiophate iodide for ophthalmic solution, sterile diluent, and dropper for dispensing 5 mL eyedrops.

 |NDC 0046-1065-05||6.25 mg package for 0.125%|